 We have signed up to Epic!
 Books for Kids which provides a wide range of digital books for free.
-Click here to login using the Class Code tzc0236 and begin reading books linked to our current science topic: Electricity.
+Click here to login using the Class Code tzc0236 and begin reading books linked to our current science topic: Light.

 To encourage a love of reading, the children in Eagles can earn loyalty stamps for every book they have read.
 After they have read 6 books and filled their loyalty cards, they will be entered into a prize draw to win a new book from me.
 A winner will be selected at random at the end of each half term.
-Well done to Ethan on being our first winner!
+Well done to Sophie on being our second winner!

 15-20 minutes (minimum) of reading daily (to be recorded in the diary and signed at the end of each week by a grown up); regular practise on Spelling Shed (minimum of 3 games) including the 'Look-Cover-Write' sheets (these will be tested on a Thursday); Times Tables Rock Stars 5 minutes daily; plus SATs Companion (English and maths) as well as other tasks as and when set including Purple Mash.